d-reyes10/dbt-tutorials/README.md

 #### To turn off your Python venv
     deactivate

+#### But turn it back on because you need to be in the Python ven for the rest of the setup instructions inclduing running dbt
+    source venv/bin/activate

 ### 3. Install necessary python packages

 #### This is as simple as: